lmcmind85/BasicCAD/README.md

 ### Reflection

-This part was similar to the last part with some more steps and details.
+This part was similar to the Tire but with some more steps and details.
 Having a "multi-shape" sketch to revolve and was helpful to understand the more possibilities with this feature.

 ---